A. The principle of continuing in faith.

 a.
 What purpose then does the law serve?
 It was added because of transgressions: Part of the reason the law was given was to restrain the transgression of men through clearly revealing God’s holy standard.
 God had to give us His standard so we would not destroy ourselves before the Messiah came.
 But the law is also added because of transgressions in another way; the law also excites man’s innate rebellion through revealing a standard, showing us more clearly our need for salvation in Jesus (Romans 7:5-8).

 b.
 Till the Seed should come to whom the promise was made: So as the Law was meant to prepare us for the work of the Messiah, it was given till the Seed (Jesus) should come.
-It isn't that the Law of Moses is revoked when Jesus came (Jesus said that He came to fulfill the Law, not destroy it in Matthew 5:17).
-Instead, the Law of Moses is not longer our ground of approaching God.
+It isn’t that the Law of Moses is revoked when Jesus came (Jesus said that He came to fulfill the Law, not destroy it in Matthew 5:17).
+Instead, the Law of Moses is no longer our ground of approaching God.

 c.
 It was appointed through angels by the hand of a mediator: According to ancient traditions – true traditions, according to Paul – the Law was delivered to Moses on Mount Sinai by the hands of angels.
 Angels were the “go-between” or mediator for Moses when he received the Law from God.